 I have long-held that Art is a vital force for regenerating society.
 Experiencing a work of art can inspire all those who engage with it, encouraging them to connect with the world around them.

-Clare Hall has hosted art exhibitions for a number of years, often showcasing emerging talent and regional artists as well as important artists on the national scene.
+Clare Hall has hosted art exhibitions for several years, often showcasing emerging talent and regional artists as well as important artists on the national scene.
 I’ve increasingly felt that we needed a group of people to help spread the word and become advocates for this mission.
-For this reason, we’ve set up the FCHAS to provide a forum for artists to talk about their work, to share their experiences, and to energize the surrounding community thus extending the boundaries of people who appreciate and engage in the power of art.
+For this reason, we’ve set up the FCHAS to provide a forum for artists to talk about their work, to share their experiences, and to energise the surrounding community thus extending the boundaries of people who appreciate and engage in the power of art.